murilofernandes1/project_nautilus/README.md

 ## **Project Overview**
 This is a **pilot project** for a social network application built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js) integrated with **Prisma ORM** for database management.
 The main goal of this project is to experiment with building a modern, scalable, and efficient social network system that can later be expanded into a full application.

 ---

+**Project Status:** At this moment, the project is in its foundation phase.
+The backend API is currently being finalized.

+---